nnastyamarchenko/GREEN/README.md

 * Silje Eriksen (email: silje.eriksen@studio.unibo.it): Data Collection and Analysis, Data Visualization and Web Communication.

 ## License

+This project utilizes data obtained from Elsevier APIs, which are provided under a non-commercial license.
+Access to the APIs is subject to compliance with Elsevier's policies for using APIs and the data obtained through them.

+For more information about the licensing terms and conditions, please refer to the [Elsevier API License Agreement](https://dev.elsevier.com/).

+This project utilizes data obtained from the SCImago Journal & Country Rank (SJR) portal, developed by SCImago research group.
+The SJR portal provides a publicly avilable portal to journal and country scientific indicators derived from the Scopus® database, allowing users to assess and analyze scientific domains.

+For more information about the SJR portal and its conditions, please visit the [SCImago website](https://www.scimagojr.com/aboutus.php).

 The project is licensed under the Creative Common Attribution (CC-BY) International License.